ChristopherHardiman/iced-builder/project_plan.md

 - Implement a `validate(&self) -> Vec<ValidationError>` method on `LayoutNode`.
 - Check constraints:
   - Leaf nodes (Text, Button, etc.) must not have children fields populated.
-  - Bindings and message stubs should be valid Rust identifiers (regex check).
+  - Bindings and message stubs must be valid Rust identifiers: `^[a-zA-Z_][a-zA-Z0-9_]*$`.
+  - Empty containers (Column/Row with zero children) are valid but emit a warning.
+  - Move operations must validate target is not a descendant of the source (prevents circular references).
-- Return a list of warnings/errors with paths to the offending nodes.
+- Return a list of warnings/errors with paths to the offending nodes (e.g., `"root.children[2].child"`).

 ---